AtticusDotOne/Documentation/Vision.md

 "I did!
 We have!"
 Alice smiles.

 "Good.
 Let me pull up the proposal."
-Bob pulls his phone up in front of him, pokes at his phone a few times.
+Bob pulls his phone up in front of him, pokes at it a few times.
 "Here you go."

-Alice's phone buzzes--she pull it up.
+Alice's phone buzzes--she pulls hers up.

 "Oh here it is!
 So quick!"
 Alice exclaims.
 "Lemme read it."